libdebug/libdebug/docs/source/multithreading.rst

 -----------

 Breakpoints are shared between all threads.
 This means that if a breakpoint is hit by one thread, all threads will stop.
 This is a design choice to avoid unexpected behavior as a result of concurrency.
 This, of course, requires a way for the user to distinguish which thread has hit the breakpoint.

-The :class:`libdebug.data.Breakpoint` class contains a function called `hit_on`.
+The :class:`libdebug.data.breakpoint.Breakpoint` class contains a function called `hit_on`.
 Given a thread, it will return whether the breakpoint has been hit on that thread.

 .. code-block:: python